zeichenreihe/cheateroo-1.16.5/README.md

+# Archived!

+This is archived, as it's no longer developed.
+Development happens at the cheateroo repository.
+This was for 1.16.5, the other one is for 1.12.2.

 # THIS MOD IS NOT MEANT TO BE USED ON MULTIPLAYER SERVERS, ITS JUST FEATURES I LIKE FOR MY SP WORLD!

 # Cheateroo